Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): Scenarios of normal SN Ia in 2026

-\textit{The core-degenerate (CD) scenario.} In the CD scenario, a WD merger with the core of an AGB star to form a WD of a mass $M_{\rm WD} \simeq M_{\rm Ch}$.
+\textit{The core-degenerate (CD) scenario.} In the CD scenario, a WD merges with the core of an AGB star to form a WD of a mass $M_{\rm WD} \simeq M_{\rm Ch}$.
 The CEE triggers the merger rather than gravitational waves.
 The envelope that the CEE ejects forms a planetary nebula.
 After a MED time much larger than the dynamical timescale, the WD explodes.
 In most cases, the ejecta later collide with the planetary nebula (or former planetary nebula), i.e., a SNIP.
+Recently, \cite{Macrieetal2026} reported the detection of $\approx 10^{-4} M_\odot$ of CSM dust at about one light year from the normal SN Ia 2023qov.
+I suggest that this dust is in an old planetary nebula; namely, SN 2023qov is a SNIP.
+The dust is at the inner boundary of the planetary nebula shell, and cooler dust might reside further out.
 Because the WD merger with the core is not driven by gravitational waves, SNe Ia in the CD scenario occur much closer to star formation than in the DD and DD-MED scenarios. \cite{Heigeretal2026} claimed recently that $75\%$ of the SNe Ia occur within $\simeq 3.3 \times 10^8 \yr$ after a burst of star formation.
 The CD scenario is compatible with this large population of prompt SNe Ia.
+The explosion of the $M_{\rm Ch}$ WD in the CD and DD-MED scenarios is the most spherical among all scenarios (e.g., \citealt{Soker2019Rev}); the $M_{\rm Ch}$ WD explosion in the SD scenario is also spherical, but the collision of the ejecta with the companion somewhat distorts the sphericity.

 Although the CD scenario is better compatible with observations than the other scenarios, it faces major theoretical challenges: (1) explaining the formation of an $M_{\rm Ch}$ WD in the core-WD merger process, and (2) the MED time until explosion.
 The DD-MED scenario faces the same theoretical challenges.
 Despite these challenges, the compatibility with observations should motivate the study of the merger process without an immediate explosion and the study of the MED time.
 At present, the answers to these challenges are qualitative.
 The reasoning is as follows.
 (1) Because of the hot core, the merger of the CO-rich core with the CO WD does not lead to an immediate explosion (e.g., \citealt{KashiSoker2011}).
 The merger process occurs through a feedback mechanism: As the remnant approaches the Chandrasekhar mass, it contracts and releases gravitational energy, ejecting mass and preventing further accretion.
 (2) The young merger remnant is rapidly rotating.
 Only after it loses angular momentum does it reach the condition for ignition (e.g., \citealt{IlkovSoker2012, Neopaneetal2022}).
 Section \ref{sec:Fractions} elaborates on the second point.